-Full-time payment
+12 or more semester hours Full-time payment

-3/4-time payment
+9 - 11 semester hours 3/4-time payment

-1⁄2-time payment
+6 - 8 semester hours 1⁄2-time payment

-Less than 1⁄2-time payment
+1 - 5 semester hours Less than 1/2-time payment

 In determining hours for federal financial aid payments, audit hours, hours obtained by challenging classes and special courses may not be used.
 A more detailed description of this program may be found in the U.S. Department of Education publication "Financial Aid - The Student Guide."